M1n9X/llm_agents_devtools/README.md

 ## Evaluation

+- [GPT-Fathom](https://arxiv.org/abs/2309.16583) - Benchmarking Large Language Models to Decipher the Evolutionary Path towards GPT-4 and Beyond.
 - [InstructEval](https://github.com/princeton-nlp/InstructEval) - Evaluation suite for the systematic evaluation of instruction selection methods.
+- [SmartPlay](https://github.com/microsoft/SmartPlay) - A benchmark for Large Language Models (LLMs).
+It is designed to be easy to use, and to provide a wide variety of games to test agents on.
 - [instruct-eval](https://github.com/declare-lab/instruct-eval) - Quantitatively evaluate instruction-tuned models such as Alpaca and Flan-T5 on held-out tasks.

 ## Foundation Models